Homeopathy Treatment for Kidney Creatinine and Its Medicine

 3- Serum electrolytes-includes test for checking levels of Serum sodium, Potassium, Chlorides, Phosphorus, and Bicarbonates

-A-Serum Sodium level-may increase or become low depending on the grade of Chronic kidney disease(CKD) and use of diuretics.
+A-serum sodium level-may increase or become low depending on the grade of Chronic kidney disease(CKD) and the use of diuretics.

 B- Serum Potassium level may increase progressively as Chronic kidney disease(CKD) advances